shqke/sp_public/autorecorder/README.md

 Note
 ------
-Plugin would attempt to create subdirectories with a file mode `0777`, allowing to read, write and execute by everyone.
+Plugin would attempt to create subdirectories with a file mode `0775`, allowing to read, write and execute by user and group, read and write by others.

 On Linux consider using [umask](https://man7.org/linux/man-pages/man1/umask.1p.html) in your shell script if you need to override file mode creation mask (default is 022).